uiuc-bdeep/Housing-Discrimination/scripts/listings_crawler/README.md

 **NoSuchElementException: Message: Unable to locate element: //*[@id=__next]:**

+It means
-It means Trulia updates its layout and therefore the program cannot locate the desired element.
+its layout and therefore the program cannot locate the desired element.
 You just need to add the rule to locate the new element in corresponding python file given the error message. ***(remember to update this repo!!)***

 **No such file or directory: '/tmp/tmpwBhpuO':**